Welcome back to MYP Design

 Part of the project is taking pride in your work

-Take a high-quality photo of your product in use at home and use the Photo booth to take a product presentation photo in class.
+Take a high-quality photo of your product in use at home and use the Photo Booth to take a product presentation photo in class.

 Both of these images should be added to your Design folder for assessment.